 The Compensation Committee adopted the Intel Corporation Compensation Recoupment Policy, effective as of October 2, 2023, which is available as an exhibit to our 2023 Annual Report on Form 10-K. This policy was adopted to comply with Section 10D of the Exchange Act and the Nasdaq listing standards adopted in 2023 as mandated by the Dodd-Frank Act.
 Under the policy, which applies to the company's current and former "officers" under Rule 16a-1(f) of the Exchange Act, Intel must recover erroneously awarded incentive-based compensation on a pre-tax basis, subject to very limited exceptions to the extent the applicable financial reporting measure was attained during the three-year period preceding the date the company is required to prepare an accounting restatement.
-Recovery is triggered by accounting restatements that correct errors that are material to previously issued financial statements ("Big R" restatements), as well as restatements that correct errors that are not material to previously issued financial statement if (a) the errors were left uncorrected in the current report or (b) the error correction was recognized in the current period ("little r" restatements).
+Recovery is triggered by accounting restatements that correct errors that are material to previously issued financial statements ("Big R" restatements), as well as restatement if (a) the errors were left uncorrected in the current report or (b) the error correction was recognized in the current period ("little r" restatements).
 The policy requires recovery regardless of whether a covered person engaged in any misconduct or is at fault.